Impact of sexual abuse on mental-healthJuly 26, 2021 2022-03-29 16:24

 - Sexual contact with minors (consensual or not)

 You are right to think we live in a strange world.
 So strange that people are keen to think only women can be pushed around.
-For instance, “Sexual abuse” is a subject in which people often tend to victimize the girl or the female party of a certain situation.
+For instance, “Sexual abuse” is a subject in which people tend to victimize the girl or the female party of a certain situation.
 Well, this is not the case.
 Sexual assault affects one out of every three women and one out of every six males in their lifetime.
-According to a recent survey, social stigma, macho norms, and homophobia all contribute to boys being less likely to disclose abuse.
+According to a recent survey, social stigma, macho norms, and homophobia contribute to boys being less likely to disclose abuse.
 Therefore, both men, women, and transgenders are all likely to have met with this sort of bitter experience.

 To seek remedy, it is okay to describe your experience to a loved one.
 Letting it out could give your strength back to you.
 Opening up yourself to someone closer can help you push past the sexual trauma.
 Bottled-up thoughts are not very healthy.
 However, people may have been unable to share their experiences for a variety of reasons.